aldy505/generate-passphrase-id/README.md

 An Indonesian language fork of (also my repository) [generate-passphrase](https://github.com/aldy505/generate-passphrase).

-It's working.
-But still it's a work in progress.

 The code is close to node [generate-password](https://github.com/brendanashworth/generate-password) repo.
 But this is for a passphrase, with Indonesian language.

 ProtonMail has a [decent article](https://protonmail.com/blog/protonmail-com-blog-password-vs-passphrase/) explaining about password vs passphrase.